yuki-kimoto/webdbviewer/README.md

 If you see internal server error, you see webdbviewer/log/production.log.
 You know what error is happned.

-# Instllation into Unix/Linux Server
+# Instllation into own Unix/Linux Server

-Web DB Viewer have own web server, so you can execute application very easy and fast.
+Web DB Viewer have own web server, so you can execute application very easy.
+This is much better than above way because you don't need to setup Apache environment, and performance is much much better.

 ## Create webdbviewer user